Ivan Kukuljević Sakcinski: Early life

 Kukuljević was born in Maruševec near Varaždin.
 His family originates from Rama in Bosnia.
 He was also a distant relative of Grgo Martić, a Bosnian Franciscan.

-Kukuljević Sakcinski completed his secondary education in gymnasiums in his hometown and in Zagreb.
+Kukuljević completed his secondary education in gymnasiums in his hometown and in Zagreb.
 He went to the Military Academy of Krems.
 As a student, Kukuljević started writing in German.
 In 1833, he joined the army and became an officer in Vienna three years later.
 He met Ljudevit Gaj and joined the Illyrian movement in 1837.
 He was ordered to move to Milan in 1840.
 In 1842, he resigned from his military duties and returned to Croatia, joining the political fight against Magyarization and censorship.
 He became one of the leaders of the Illyrian movement.